National Soaring Museum

 The National Soaring Museum (NSM) is an aviation museum whose stated aim is to preserve the history of motorless flight.
-It is located on top of Harris Hill near Elmira, New York, United States.
+It is located in Big Flats Town, New York, on top of Harris Hill near Elmira.

 The NSM is the Soaring Society of America's official repository.
 In 1975, the SSA Board of Directors transferred the Soaring Hall of Fame to the National Soaring Museum.

 The museum features a large collection of vintage and historical gliders.

 The museum also administers the National Landmark of Soaring program to recognize people, places and events which are significant in the history of motorless aviation.

 History

 Elmira and Harris Hill have long been associated with soaring in the USA.
 The establishment of the nation's most prolific glider manufacturer, Schweizer Aircraft in Elmira and the holding of first 13 National Soaring Contests at the site between 1930 and 1946 guaranteed its stature as a location.

 During the US National Soaring Contests in the 1950s competitors and organizers discussed the concept of a national soaring museum.
 A local Elmira museum at Strathmont Estates featured a display on the subject at the time.